-For estimation of the 2016 emission in sector 2.
-Industrial Processes and product use some data from EU ETS installation reports was applied in the following subcategories:
+For estimation of the 2017 emission in sector 2.
+Industrial processes and product use some data from EU ETS installation reports was applied in the following subcategories:

-- 2.A Mineral industry: 2.A.1 Cement Production, 2.A.4.a Other process uses of carbonates ceramics, - 2.C Metal industry: processes included into Iron and Steel Production (2.C.1) such as: sinter production, pig iron production, steel production in basic oxygen process, steel production in electric arc furnace process.
+- 2.A Mineral industry: 2.A.1 Cement production, 2.A.4.a Other process uses of carbonates - Ceramics, - 2.B Chemical industry: 2.B.1 Ammonia production

+2.C Metal industry: processes included into Iron and steel production (2.C.1) such as: steel production, sinter production and pig iron production.